willhampshire/research_project/readme.md

 Represents a material in the waveguide, with support for dispersive and non-dispersive materials.
 It includes methods to assign patterns and create editable layers.
 Assign `Pattern` object to the `.pattern` attribute to create the grating.
-Layers are just Materials but with a thickness.
+`Layers` objects are just `Materials` assigned a thickness.

 ### `Waveguide`
 Holds a stack of material layers, forming the waveguide stack.
+Has export method fully compatible with the same functions as the original script.